gsivadevops/user-ci-pipeline/README.md

-# Catalogue Service - CI Pipeline
+# User Service - CI Pipeline

-This repository contains Jenkins pipeline configurations for the **Catalogue Service** Continuous Integration (CI) process.
+This repository contains Jenkins pipeline configurations for the **User Service** Continuous Integration (CI) process.
 It automates building, testing, and packaging the microservice to ensure code quality and reliability.

 ## 🚀 Pipeline Stages
 1. **Checkout Code** – Pull source code from GitHub.